 Connect with a friend or another patient who understands what you are going through.
 Call this person when you're feeling sad or uncertain about what to do.

 Talk to a counselor or oncology social worker.
-They can assist you in finding resources, guide you through difficult decision-making, and help you feel more in control.
+He or she can assist you in finding resources, guide you through difficult decision-making, and help you feel more in control.